 Today is the 1st day of the 12 Week The Artist’s Way Challenge to myself which I wrote about earlier this week.
 I started writing the morning pages two days before the actual date I was meant to start in order to avoid the dread associated with starting something new, to limit you know, the anxiety and high expectations.
 This morning however, I woke up tired even though I rose to the beep of my alarm at five, I still went back to sleep instead of sitting up to write.
 When I did eventually wake up at 7am, I am normally at work by this time, I debated whether I should still spend time writing morning pages; three pages of hand writing can be daunting when you don’t have time.
 I chose to write them anyway.
 They went pretty fast and in no time I had crossed the road to hail a minibus-taxi, pointing my index finger up to the heavens signalling that I am going to Jozi.
 And what a surprise, when I climbed into the Taxi, to find a that the driver was at that very moment playing the late South African Pop Icon, Brenda Fassie’s – Zola Budd song!

-Zola Budd was a popular song in the late 80’s and spoke to almost every facet of South African society at the time, then in the 1980’s Apartheid South Africa.
+Zola Budd was a very popular song in the late 80’s and spoke to almost every facet of South African society at the time, then in the 1980’s Apartheid South Africa.
 Sometimes I think that is part of the genius of being an Artist, the ability to consolidate divergent opinions and create something which resonates with everyone.
-I am slowly finding out (bear with me please those of you who have been down this road before) that being an artists is being able to commentary on contemporary events, reflect on the sociopolitical concerns of the nation while making people smile, have fun and forget about their misery even for just a moment.
+I am slowly finding out (bear with me please those of you who have been down this road before) that being an artist is being able to provide commentary on contemporary events, reflect on the sociopolitical concerns of the nation while making people smile, have fun and forget about their misery even for just a moment.
 And Brenda Fassie was truly gifted in this way.

 Zola Budd (now Zola Pieterse) is a former (white) South African Olympic track and field at athlete, who, in less than three years broke the world record in women’s 5 thousand meters twice.
 She was the fastest woman in the world and a little peculiar because she also ran barefoot.
 In 1984, aged 17 she broke the women’s 5000 meters record with a time of 15:01.18.83.
 But because she ran in Apartheid South Africa (which was then excluded from international athletics) her time was excluded in the official world record.
 Ag shame, broken dreams.